MathisRebelHft/CC-Projekt/README.md

 -simple dockerfile to build and run webapp

--docker-compose for web and db and a shared volume
+-docker-compose for web

+-Proxy for roundrobin disrubution of traffic

 ## To Be Done